 Oxford Dictionary

 This can get confusing for many people as they may see wicker as a kind of material.
-I know for years, I was also confused by this, and I thought wicker was a kind of material and not a weave.
+For years, I was also confused by this, and I thought wicker was a kind of material and not a weave.
 But according to the definition, wicker is a kind of weave.
-Therefore you can have a wicker faux rattan chair, which would be a chair that uses faux rattan material with a wicker weave.
+Therefore, you can have a wicker faux rattan chair, which would be a chair that uses faux rattan material with a wicker weave.

 On the other hand, rattan is a material and not a weave.
 That is why sometimes you can hear things called a wicker rattan weave.
-This would be a woven object such as a chair or basket that was woven using rattan material.
+This would be a woven object such as a chair or basket using rattan material.

 Many people get this confused, and they may use the words wicker and rattan interchangeably, but the truth is that they are not the same thing.
 Wicker is a kind of weave, and rattan is a material used to weave wicker.